PhilipGibbs/Bellman/README.md

 No other paths are known to be solutions and even the full range of shapes for which these three types of curve are solutions is not known.

-The only other conjectured solutions are those in my paper "Lost in an isosceles triangle which suggests a number of different solutions types for given base angles.
+The only other conjectured solutions are those in my paper "Lost in an isosceles triangle" which suggests a number of different solutions types for given base angles.
 These are based mainly on a monte carlo "random paths" algorithm that can be used to find approximate solutions for a given shape.

+Solutions to Bellman's problem have applications to Moser's worm problem because where a solution is known for a given shape that will set an upper bound using a similar shape as a worm cover.

+The lack of progress beyond the three known solutions after sixty years has led to the problem being described as "unapproachable."
+In one article Scott Willaims listed it as one of seven problems whose solution would be worth "a million bucks."
+However, no actual prize money has been offered.

+Aside from its interest as a problem in pure mathematics An efficient algorithmic solution to the problem could be of practical importance to robotics and search tasks

+The problem is of interest for very general shapes including shapes that are disconnected or contain holes.
+For the purposes of simplicity this project will focus on convex polygons, but if this is solved it may be possible to generalise.
+Note that the convex case is sufficient for applications to the Moser worm problem.